avaamini/protease_activity_analysis/tutorials/README.md

 # PAA Tutorials
-To get started using PAA, we recommend you select the tutorial in the 'Notebooks' folder that is most aligned with your application of interest.
+To get started using PAA, we recommend you select the tutorial that is most aligned with your application of interest.
+You will need the conda environment installed as well as support to run Jupyter notebooks, for example in your browser or in JupyterLab.

 ## Database Tutorial
 This tutorial describes the functionality of the 'database' subpackage of the PAA repo.
 The subpackage incorporates the SubstrateDatabase class that provides a framework to load and query datasets of protease-substrate activity.